vice7770/vite-movie/README.md

 X UI for Main page, 4 couressel(Missing the 2 other categories) X Get routing working to redirect to other pages with param.
 X Details Screen
-Install state management zustand and React Query, keep state of selected element selected.
+X Install state management zustand and React Query, keep state of selected element selected.
+(Zustand wont be needed).
+Working Query states for both Home and Details, with its individual requests and queryKeys.
 Optional:
 Search with searchParams, maybe debounce for request.